connervieira/Predator/DOCUMENTATION.md

         - First, you'll be asked to set the working directory.
 Simply create an empty folder, then place your video(s) into it.
 Specify the absolute path to this folder here.
             - Leave this option blank to use the default value.
             - Example: `/home/pi/Downloads/MyProjectFolder`
         - Next, you'll be asked to enter the file name(s) of the video(s) you want to analyze.
 Video(s) should be placed in the working directory you just specified.
-If you have multiple video files, separate their names with a comma and space.
+If you have multiple video files, you can enter them as a comma-separated list.
 If you want to scan an entire directory, Use a `*` wildcard as the first character.
             - Example 1: `MyVideo.mp4`
             - Example 2: `MyFirstVideo.mp4, MySecondVideo.mp4`
             - Example 3: `*.mp4`